 November 7, 2020 — Double Eagle II Airport (KAEG), Albuquerque, NM

 NEW!
 Avoid the wait!
 Registration is now online for EAA 179 Young Eagles rallies.

 - Go to youngeaglesday.org to register.
 Registration period begins approximately 3 weeks prior to the day of the event.
 If a time slot is filled, select another.
-(Remember your choice of time slot; it will not be included in future reminders.)
+(Please note: your choice of time slot will not be included in future reminders.)